 Brushing your dog once or twice a week is usually enough to keep tangles and matting to a minimum, but sometimes we don't brush as often as we know we should (we have busy lives) and stubborn matting develops.
-Learn how to remove stubborn matting and tangles, and how to brush your dog's coat like a professional!
+Learn how to remove mats and tangles, and how to brush your dog's coat like a professional!

 Brushing your Cocker Spaniel can be very rewarding - it can be hard work, but it's